Skip to main content

 Frequently Asked Questions

-EASOAR is a role playing game.
+EASOAR is a role playing game with mystery, violence and science fiction themes.

 EASOAR is available on PC and Windows.